-For these reasons, in my view, the publication of arbitral awards is one method that will address this issue and contribute to the overall efficiency and legitimacy of the process.
+For these reasons the publication of arbitral awards is one method that could address this issue and contribute to the overall efficiency and legitimacy of the process.

-2.2 Developments in publication of awards
+B. Developments in publication of awards

-That being said, there have been some developments with respect to the publication of awards that have paved the way for further reform.
-This is a topic that has generated significant discussion, and while no panacea has yet emerged insofar as the systematic publication of awards is concerned, due consideration has been given to this important topic.
+It is important to pause here to consider developments thus far with respect to the publication of awards that have paved the way for further reform.
+This is a topic that has generated significant discussion, and while no solution as to the systematic publication of awards has been established, significant consideration has been given to this important topic.

-Commentators are divided on how to best increase transparency through publication, with many calling for the organised publication of arbitral awards by institutions, while some go further and say the states should publish awards and enshrine such a principle into their national law.14) Irrespective of the school of thought to which you subscribe, institutions are undeniably a key player in this discussion.
+Commentators are divided on how to best increase transparency through publication, with many calling for the organised publication of arbitral awards by institutions, while some go further and say that states should publish awards and enshrine such a principle into their national law.27 Irrespective of the school of thought to which one subscribes, institutions are undeniably a key player in this discussion.
 Generally, arbitral institutions have taken up the important role of promoting efficiency and transparency in international commercial arbitration.
 The legitimacy of the arbitral process is aided by developments pioneered by these institutions, particularly in relation to the publication of awards.

-I will briefly cover some of the responses of institutions to the legitimacy "crisis", which vary across each institution.
-The movement to publish awards has most comprehensively been implemented by the ICC.
-In addition to articles and statistical reports, the ICC has published 635 awards and a number of procedural decisions on its Dispute Resolution Library.15) The institution introduced changes in December 2018 providing for the publication of awards on an opt-out basis, in the hope that this will increase the dissemination of information on international commercial arbitration over time.16) Although these decisions are published several years after the arbitration and are only available to ICC Digital Library subscribers, they serve as an important reference point for users seeking to understand the process undertaken by arbitrators.
-While the LCIA does not publish awards, even in redacted form, it may publish abstracts of decisions by the LCIA Court on challenges to arbitrators and caseload statistics.17) In a similar vein, anonymised decisions on arbitrator challenges are also published by the SCC.
-Here in Seoul, the KCAB has taken steps to promote efficiency and transparency by implementing provisions in the
+It is necessary to consider some of the responses of institutions to the legitimacy "crisis", which varies across each institution.
+The movement to publish awards has most comprehensively been implemented by the International Chamber of Commerce ('ICC').
+In addition to articles and statistical reports, the ICC has published 800 awards and a number of procedural decisions on its Dispute Resolution Library.28 The institution introduced changes in December 2018 providing for the publication of awards on an opt-out basis, in the hope that this will increase the dissemination of information on international commercial arbitration over time.29 Although these decisions are published several years after the arbitration and are only available to ICC Digital Library subscribers, they serve as an important reference point for users seeking to understand the process undertaken by arbitrators.
+While the London Court of International Arbitration ('LCIA') does not publish awards, even in redacted form, it may publish abstracts of decisions by the LCIA Court on challenges to arbitrators and caseload statistics.30 In a similar vein, anonymised decisions on arbitrator challenges are also published by the Arbitration Institute of the Stockholm Chamber of Commerce ('SCC').
+Korean Commercial Arbitration Board ('KCAB') has taken steps to promote efficiency and transparency by implementing provisions in the 2016 KCAB Rules that allow the KCAB Secretariat to publish redacted arbitral awards, if the parties do not explicitly object to such disclosure.31